Techtonica/curriculum/roles-in-tech/roles-in-tech.md

 - "Professionalism" lesson

 ### Motivation
+- Your education in full-stack web development is just the first step in your career journey.
+Just like going to medical school can prepare you to be a researcher in the lab, an oncologist treating seriously ill patients, or a pediatrician working with children, there are many different roles that you can pursue with your new education.
+- As you think through the different options to pursue, consider your work style, your interests and other factors that can make a difference in your work environment.
+Do you like working with people?
+Consider a customer-facing role such as Customer Success or Sales Engineering.
+Do you enjoy travel?
+A solutions consultant may work for several different clients all over a geographic region over the course of a year.
+Are you motivated by social causes?
+Consider applying for developer roles at non-profits or other mission-driven organizations.
-Techtonica is training you to become a software engineer, but there are lots of other technical and non-technical roles available to people working in the tech industry.
-This lesson presents a wide variety of other tech jobs that may be of interest to you.
+- This lesson presents a wide variety of jobs that can utilize the skills of a Techtonica graduate.

+**Read this blog post about a bootcamp student who discovered the field of [Sales Engineering](https://medium.com/hackbright-capstone/day-10-twilio-and-the-fourth-wall-f41980265a0b)**

 ### Objectives